 Rapid advances in hardware and networking technologies are fostering an unprecedented growth in complex applications and services with different quality of service (QoS) requirements.
-Standardized middleware technologies (e.g., J2EE [22], .NET [13] and CORBA Component Model (CCM) [14]) coupled with advances in integration technologies (e.g., web services described by XML-basedstandards) enable the construction of application functionality by connecting individual services spread across distributed resources.
+Standardized middleware technologies (e.g., J2EE [23], .NET [14] and CORBA Component Model (CCM) [15]) coupled with advances in integration technologies (e.g., web services described by XML-based [1] standards) enable the construction of application functionality by connecting individual services spread across distributed resources.

 Several functional and non-functional concerns must be addressed simultaneously when provisioning complex distributed applications on these middleware platforms.
-The non-functional provisioning concerns comprise the problem of choosing the right set of configuration and composition parameters of the middleware platforms and validating that these meet the QoS requirements of the applications.
-Traditional approaches to middleware provisioning typically use low-level, non-intuitive, and technology-specific mechanisms, which are not reusable across multiple middleware technologies.
+The non functional provisioning concerns comprise the problem of choosing the right set of configuration and composition parameters of the middleware platforms and validating that these meet the QoS requirements of the applications.
+Existing approaches to middleware provisioning typically use low-level, non intuitive, and technology-specific mechanisms, which are not reusable across multiple middleware technologies.

-From our experience collaborating with industry practitioners [20], we have seen approaches to provisioning that required the manual configuration of XML files that are several thousand lines long.
-In traditional approaches to provisioning, often the QoS validation phase is decoupled from the configuration phase.
-Moreover, the validation phase uses processes that do not leverage decisions made at the configuration phase, which limits the optimizations and fidelity of the QoS validation phases.
-Overall, this results in an ad hoc, iterative process for middleware provisioning, which may adversely impact application time-to-market.
+From our own experience working with large systems [21], we have seen approaches to provisioning that required the manual configuration of XML files that are several thousand lines long.
+Often the QoS validation phase in existing approaches to provising is decoupled from the configuration phase and uses processes that do not leverage decisions made at the configuration phase, which limits the optimizations in the QoS validation phases.
+This results in an ad hoc, iterative process for middleware provisioning, which may adversely impact application time-to-market.

 A solution to this problem is to provide a mechanism that raises the level of abstraction at which system integrators can provision middleware.
-Visual aids are one of the best known techniques to intuitively reason about any system [7].
-Visual tools have been highly successful in the domain of simulations (e.g., Matlab Simulink) and design (e.g., Cadence tools for circuit design or AutoCAD).
-Visual tools thus hold promise for middleware provisioning also.
+Visual aids are one of the best known techniques to intuitively reason about any system [8].
+Visual tools have been highly successful in simulations (e.g., Matlab Simulink) and design (e.g., Cadence tools for circuit design or AutoCAD).
+Visual tools hold promise for middleware provisioning also.

-A desirable visual tool for the provisioning problem is one that can provide a clean separation of concerns [15] between the configuration and QoS validation phases, yet unifies the two phases such that decisions at one phase can automate and optimize steps at subsequent phases.
-These qualities largely eliminate the overhead of the trial-anderror, iterative process incurred by traditional methodologies.
+A desirable visual tool for the provisioning problem is one that can provide a clean separation of concerns [16] between the configuration and QoS validation phase, yet unifies the two phases such that decisions at one phase can automate and optimize steps at the subquent phases.
+These qualities largely eliminate the overhead of the trial-anderror, iterative process incurred by existing methodologies.